SDTools-support/support/jup/_tuto/tuto_By.md

  identification for each block and finally post-treat the result (pole tracking, clustering, main shape extraction,...)

- The following tutorial highlights the procedure through the parametric identification of the `DemoGartBy` example in which each block of transfers depends on the temperature.
+ The following tutorial highlights the procedure identify parametric transfers on the `DemoGartBy` example in which each block of transfers depends on the temperature.
 ## Step 1 : Load wireframe and parametric transfers

 :::{dropdown} <a href="matlab:gartid('tutoBy-s1;')"><img src="../../_images/run16.png" >Run step </a>.
 Expand to display source code.